 To plan and administer an annual budget for properties.

-A Small Group Ministry Team of three to five voting members of this congregation shall support and oversee all small group ministries, expand small group opportunities and promote within the congregation, and provide coaching and leadership for the small group team leaders.

 A Stewardship Committee of at least six voting members of this congregation including a representative from the Congregation Council shall carry out the objective to encourage the growth of understanding of what it means to be good stewards.
 Stewardship is the result of the workings of the Holy Spirit.
 It is a growing process which needs to be guided by the counsel of scripture through Bible study and prayer.
 It is the management of time, talents, and possessions.
 Special care is to be taken to include older youth and young adults – especially those living away from home – in planning, activities, and communications.
 The duties of this committee shall include the following: